 Why discounting is a short-term strategy

-You can’t discount yourself into becoming a successful business.
+You can’t discount yourself into becoming a successful business; it hurts your bottom line too much and isn't ideal for new products.
 For SaaS specifically, discounting is a short-term strategy because the cons outweigh the pros.
-It circles back to everything I mentioned above—higher churn rate, lower willingness to pay, and unpredictable growth.
+It circles back to everything I mentioned above—higher churn rate, lower willingness to pay, lower profit margin, and unpredictable growth.
 Additionally, when you discount a product, the perceived value takes a hit.
 Customers won’t be in for the long-term if they feel your product isn’t of high value.

 How to add value to your discounts